abassign/Photoscenary/README.md

 Programs to generate and manipulate photoscenaries for FGFS

 The program is written entirely in JULIA and therefore requires JULIA to be installed on your system.
-The program is run with the command:
+The program, for example, you can run it with this command:

-julia -t 10 photoscenary.jl -p /home/user/photoscenery/Orthophotos --lat 45.66 --lon 9.7 -r 15 -s 3
+julia -t 10 photoscenary.jl --lat 45.66 --lon 9.7 -r 15 -s 3

 where: